Credit Suisse Group Increases SiteOne Landscape Supply (NYSE:SITE) Price Target to $157.00

-SiteOne Landscape Supply (NYSE:SITE – Get Rating) had its price target hoisted by equities research analysts at Credit Suisse Group from $127.00 to $157.00 in a research note issued on Thursday, Benzinga reports.
-The firm presently has a “hold” rating on the industrial products company’s stock.
-Credit Suisse Group’s target price would suggest a potential upside of 3.13% from the stock’s previous close.
+SiteOne Landscape Supply (NYSE:SITE – Get Rating) had its price objective hoisted by Credit Suisse Group from $127.00 to $157.00 in a research note released on Thursday, Benzinga reports.
+Credit Suisse Group currently has a hold rating on the industrial products company’s stock.

 SiteOne Landscape Supply, Inc engages in the distribution of landscape supplies and residential.
 Its products include hardscapes, landscape accessories, nursery goods, outdoor lighting, and ice melt products to green industry professionals.
 The company was founded in 2001 and is headquartered in Roswell, GA.